 - When you or your organisation seek legal advice from us or when you are engaged by us on behalf of our clients

-- When you make an enquiry about our services or otherwise interact on our website
+- When you make an inquiry about our services or otherwise interact on our website

 - When you attend a seminar or event with us or a third party we are working with or sign up to receive publications from us

-- When you or your organisation provide services to us or seek to provide such
+- When you or your organization provide services to us or seek to provide such

 - When you apply to join us or express an interest in joining us

 - When you interact with us by telephone, email and other electronic communication

 - From third parties, such as government agencies, a credit reporting agency, information service providers, or from publicly available records

 - From social media sites

-- By making enquiries from your organisation, other organisations with whom you have dealings such as former employers and educational institutions, or from third-party sources
+- By making inquiries from your organization, other organizations with whom you have dealings such as former employers and educational institutions, or from third-party sources

 - Automatically in the ways we describe below.